RMartin0717/random-gender-ator/README.md

 ## Walkthrough

- When you arrive on the homepage of the app, a fetch request will get and store word associations for "sparkle," "trash," "animal," and "extraterrestrial".
-The user will be able to select a vibe from a drop down menu and choose between "sparkle,"  "trash," or "a bit of both".
-Then the user chooses an entity from a drop down menu from the options, "animal," "extraterrestrial," or "a bit of both."
-Once both input fields are filled out, the user can click on "New Gender Please" and a gender created from random word associations for each of their selections appears on a card.
-The user can then choose to save the new gender if they would like.
-The use can click on "Saved Genders" in the header to view their saved genders and delete any they do not want anymore.
-They may also click on the "About" Link to view information on ways in which they might choose to use the app for fun, for exploration, or as a coping mechanism.
-The footer of the app contains a link to resources that I complied for trans, nonbinary, and intersex people who live near Denver, Colorado.
+ - When you arrive on the homepage of the app, a fetch request will get and store word associations for "sparkle," "trash," "animal," and "extraterrestrial".
+ - The user will be able to select a vibe from a drop down menu and choose between "sparkle,"  "trash," or "a bit of both".
+ - Then the user chooses an entity from a drop down menu from the options, "animal," "extraterrestrial," or "a bit of both."
+ - Once both input fields are filled out, the user can click on "New Gender Please" and a gender created from random word associations for each of their selections appears on a card.
+ - The user can then choose to save the new gender if they would like.
+ - The user can click on "Saved Genders" in the header to view their saved genders and delete any they do not want anymore.
+ - They may also click on the "About" Link to view information on ways in which they might choose to use the app for fun, for exploration, or as a coping mechanism.
+ - The footer of the app contains a link to resources that I complied for trans, nonbinary, and intersex people who live near Denver, Colorado.

 Desktop Home Page
 <img src="./public/form.gif" width="400">